alexandrentougas/bc_linux_network_project/README.md

 A few important notes:

 * You can use nano instead of vim
-* In step 3, you can omit the mail exchanger config for the forward db and the PTR record ip for the reverse db
+* In step 3, you can omit the mail exchanger config for the forward db and the PTR record IP for the reverse db
 * In step 4 when restarting, enabling and checking your DNS, replace 'bind9' with 'named'
 * In step 5 when writing in the resolv.conf, put the line with nameserver SERVER_IP at the top ofthe file
 * Ignore step 6